Published on

 Pros:

-Access to (almost) real-time satellite imagery.
+Access to (almost) real-time satellite imagery of your location.

-Live Street View app
+Live Street View app: Real-Time House Viewing

 See Main Tourist Attractions: Explore and visualize major tourist attractions worldwide through detailed satellite imagery.